SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Guiding Steps .md

 <img width="1513" height="582" alt="image" src="https://github.com/user-attachments/assets/0f3370ef-c0e0-4fa8-9fec-e75f635f7c13" />

 ## Rules Generation
 After script task, click on "+" to create a decision.
-Give the name as "Determine Approver" When decision opens in new tab, create input parameter "Supplier" (string) and output parameter "approver" (string) Save the decision. click Generate and provide the prompt to generate a rule "create a decision table rule with name "approver determination" to determine approver based on supplier such that if the supplier is 1710, the purchase requisition must be approved by the "adminmanager@sap.com" .
+Give the name as "Determine Approver".
+When decision opens in new tab, create input parameter "Supplier" (string) and output parameter "approver" (string).
+Save the decision. click Generate and provide the prompt to generate a rule "create a decision table rule with name "approver determination" to determine approver based on supplier such that if the supplier is 1710, the purchase requisition must be approved by the "adminmanager@sap.com" .
 If supplier is 1720, it must be approved by "procurementmanager@sap.com".
 You can check how the rules are generated.
 Save the decision.
 Go back to process.
 In case if you do not see decision added to the process, add it from the smart menu after script task.
-Provide 1710 as supplier value as decision input parameter Save the process
+Provide 1710 as supplier value as decision input parameter.
+Save the process.

 <img width="930" height="651" alt="image" src="https://github.com/user-attachments/assets/4c10e2dc-d9f2-4439-940c-fe587bb13dda" />